resfahani/GVM-Interface/Data/README.md

 **"REC"** stands for **"RECordings session"**

-These files are played in different modes which is explained in the [README](https://github.com/resfahani/GVM-Player/blob/master/README.md) part of the main code.
+These video files are played in different modes which is explained in the [README](https://github.com/resfahani/GVM-Player/blob/master/README.md) part of the main code.

+Pywebaudioplayer audio software's control panel is used to control both audio and video players.
+In the waveform visualization part, you can also control the audio and video players with the mouse.

 ### Information file
 Information file is a PDF file that contains information such as the date and location of the recording, singers, and background information (Info file).